fcf-ebisawa/national-holiday-jp/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: バグ報告
+name: Bug Report
-about: バグ報告用のテンプレート
+about: Create a report to help us improve
 title: '[BUG] '
 labels: bug
 assignees: ''
 ---

-## バグの説明
+## Bug Description

-バグの内容を明確かつ簡潔に説明してください。
+A clear and concise description of what the bug is.

-## 再現手順
+## Steps to Reproduce

-バグを再現するための手順:
+Steps to reproduce the behavior:

-1. '...' に移動
+1. Go to '...'
-2. '....' をクリック
+2. Click on '....'
-3. '....' までスクロール
+3. Scroll down to '....'
-4. エラーを確認
+4. See error

-## 期待される動作
+## Expected Behavior

-本来期待される動作を明確に説明してください。
+A clear and concise description of what you expected to happen.

-## スクリーンショット
+## Screenshots

-可能であれば、問題を説明するためのスクリーンショットを追加してください。
+If applicable, add screenshots to help explain your problem.

-## 環境情報
+## Environment

-- OS: [例: Windows 10]
+- OS: [e.g., Windows 10]
-- Node.jsバージョン: [例: 14.17.0]
+- Node.js Version: [e.g., 14.17.0]
-- npm/yarnバージョン: [例: npm 6.14.13]
+- npm/yarn Version: [e.g., npm 6.14.13]
-- ライブラリバージョン: [例: v1.0.0]
+- Library Version: [e.g., v1.0.0]

-## 追加のコンテキスト
+## Additional Context

-問題に関する他の情報があれば追加してください。
+Add any other context about the problem here.